scverse/anndata/docs/benchmarks.rst

 It should compare the results with loom.

-We don't need images here, at this stage.
+We don’t need images here, at this stage.

 File sizes